codepath/android_guides/Basic-Todo-App-Tutorial.md

 />
 ```

-and then add the following method handler to the Activity file:
+and then add the following method handler to the Activity java file:

 ```java
 public class MainActivity extends Activity {